 Children include everyone 18 years of age or younger.
-However, at WAT this policy is extended to all students, regardless of age.
+IMSA policies extend to all students, regardless of age.

 Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim or would want to be described that way.
 When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with.